 Lloyd was a true original, loved by anyone who knew him well.
-He had a kind heart and a wonderful sense of adventure ... he was so full of life that it is impossible to believe he is gone Angelina Jolie
+He had a kind heart and a wonderful sense of adventure ... he was so full of life that it is impossible to believe he is gone.
+Angelina Jolie in Variety, 27 January 2013

 This pirates of the South Seas tale stars Tommy Lee Jones (Men in Black, The Fugitive) as rogue Bully Hayes, who helps a missionary save his kidnapped-by-savages wife.
 Produced by Kiwis Rob Whitehouse and Lloyd Phillips (12 Monkeys, Inglorious Basterds), the film was made in the 80s ‘tax-break’ feature surge and filmed in Fiji and New Zealand (with an NZ crew and supporting cast).
 John Hughes (Breakfast Club) and David Odell (Dark Crystal) scripted the old-fashioned swashbuckler from a Phillips story.
 It was released by Paramount in the US as Nate and Hayes.